 Once upon a time, people learned for learning’s sake.
 The learning process was an enjoyable hobby.
 It wasn’t just for work or just to do a specific home repair.
 People felt that learning enriched the soul.
 Moreover, they realized that “everything connects.”
 Often, knowledge or skills in one area can be extremely useful in a totally unrelated area.

 One of the powerful features of an LMS is its course library.
 These are free, world-class, ready-to-use courses created by organizations all over the world.
 So, besides content that would be suitable for your particular enterprise training goals, you can offer your employees a chance to learn about things that interest them.
 Who knows what ideas this could spark, how it could inspire, all to the benefit of your organization.

 Managers report that their teams are up to standard, yet employees say they lack the needed training to do their job well.
 Or the opposite.
 Which is accurate?

 Don’t guess.
 Know.
 Use the analytics of your LMS to help you.
 Tools such as skills gap analyses and training needs assessments give you real-time information.
 Now, you can confidently organize any needed training to fix any lack of knowledge competency and/or skills.

 6. Increase mentorship to support knowledge management

-Having veteran employees mentor newer ones is a valuable way to pass on information and skills.
+Having veteran employees mentor newer ones is a valuable way to pass on information, knowledge and skills, while also identifying learning needs.
 Often, this does not happen due to a lack of time.
 Somehow, there is just never the opportunity.
 Make it a part of your enterprise knowledge management using your LMS.
 Have team leaders responsible for checking team member progress; managers responsible for checking team progress; and so on.